What are testicular tumors?

 Careful attention is given to both potential short and long-term side effects of therapy so that children have the best chance for normal fertility and a long and healthy life.

 Our cancer and blood disorders program consistently achieves excellent results ranking it in the top 10 programs in the United States.
-Children’s Hospitals and Clinics of Minnesota treats the majority of children with cancer and blood disorders in Minnesota and provides patients access to a variety of clinical trials using ground-breaking new treatments.
+Children’s Minnesota treats the majority of children with cancer and blood disorders in Minnesota and provides patients access to a variety of clinical trials using ground-breaking new treatments.
 Through our renowned program, patients experience unparalleled family support, a nationally recognized pain management team, and compassionate, coordinated care.

 Children’s participates in clinical trials for the management of testicular germ cell tumors.
 We also house the International Ovarian and Testicular Stromal Tumor Registry that collects information about these rare tumors from all over the world.
 The registry collects clinical and biologic information to lead to improved treatment and screening for children with these rare tumors.